 - 2. Scottsdale, AZScore: 83/100

 © Michael Egan - flickr

-Scottsdale, Arizona made a jump in the rankings this year, moving from #4 to #2.
+Scottsdale, AZ made a jump in the rankings this year, moving from #4 to #2.
 Now if you are looking for the best of everything, then Scottsdale is your city.
 Scottsdale is even called the Beverly Hills of Arizona.
 It is home to top rated spas, resorts, restaurants and an amazing selection of retail stores.
 Along with having the best of everything, you will be impressed with how safe you will feel in Scottsdale.
 The violent crime rate in less than half of the Arizona average.

 - 3. Glendale, AZScore: 83/100

 Staying strong in third place is Glendale, AZ.
 The cost of living in Glendale is significantly lower than both the Arizona and national average.
 With Phoenix just a close nine miles away, excellent employment opportunities are just a short commute away.
 Financially, this town may be just what you need.
 When you are done working, you have indoor and outdoor entertainment right at your fingertips.
 Glendale has everything from hiking trails and water parks to symphonies and fine dining.

 With a slight drop from #2 to #4, Austin, TX is still "keepin it weird".
 Austin is the cultural capital of Texas with a wide range of activities you can choose from every day.
 Even though there is a lot to do, you may be pleasantly surprised at how slow paced Austin can be.
 Many people enjoy the laidback friendly lifestyle of this popular Texas city.
 Flip flops and shorts are a common attire for the residents of Austin.
 Austin, Texas has a low unemployment rate of about 6%, which is significantly lower than the 8% nationally.
 Employment for people who are tech savvy is especially on the rise.
 The availability of jobs combined with the low cost of living makes Austin a top choice.